 “Ask the wife first,” laughed Greg.
 “That’s my number one piece of advice!”

-While Ian’s mom and sister have come a long way in accepting Ian and Greg’s cannabis use together, they still aren’t quite ready to join them on a tour.
+While Ian’s mom and sister have come a long way in accepting Ian and Greg’s cannabis use together, they still aren’t quite ready to join them on a tour or plan a mother-daughter cannabis getaway of their own.
 Ian and Greg kept the rest of the family posted on tour via Snapchat.
 As of the time of the interview, they were still waiting to see what kind of comments they’d receive.
 “We’ll hear about it, I’m sure,” Greg smiled.

 That kind of sharing, laughing, and communication is why we love what we do at My 420 Tours.